marcello-negri/personal-website/content/project/example2/index.md

 slides: example
 ---

+Within this project I worked as a research assistant at the **Data Analytics Lab** (ETH) in collaboration with physicists from the **University of Geneve**.
-In collaboration with physicists from the **University of Geneve**, we developed two deep learning models to better understand and simulate the complex physics behind gravitational waves produced by binary black holes.
+We developed two deep learning models to better understand and simulate the complex physics behind gravitational waves produced by binary black holes.
 Specifically, we developed two models: (i) an **emulator** of cosmological simulations which makes stars evolve, eventually ending up in binary black holes, and (ii) an **inverse-regression** model to constrain the origin of gravitational waves in terms of black holes channel formation.
 As a first step, we pre-processed the available data and defined **appropriate metrics** in order to accurately account for the underlying physics.
 Then we investigated the complexity of the problem by studying the contributions of **non-linear mappings** and we optimized ad-hoc mlp regressors and classifiers.
 The emulator allowed to obtain accurate simulations orders of magnitude faster while the inverse-model allowed us to develop a pipeline for experimental data (e.g. LIGO).
 Lastly, we exploited the **LIME framework** and **shapley values** to provide physical insights on the results, specifically explaining the role of each feature towards the predictions.
-This allowed us to confirm what was expected from theory but also to build new **useful intuitions**.
+This allowed us to confirm what was expected from theory but also to build new useful intuitions.